juroberttyb/go-rest-template/README.md

  +----> models <----+
 ```

+## FIXME
+* mutex should not only be on codebase level, but also should be on kubernete level to ensure no multitple pods modifying the orders at the same time

 ## todo
-* Update to use websocket isntead of REST
+* Update to use websocket instead of REST
+* Logging library should consider whether this is performance critical to change log format